Edit Macro Photos

-It’s also important to note, that no amount of post production work is going to improve a bad photograph.
+It’s important to note, that no amount of post production work is going to improve a bad photograph.
 Personally, a good macro photo consists of 50% photo taking and 50% post production editing.
 However, as I said, you do need a sharply detailed image to start with.

 How to edit macro photographs using Photoshop software